 The Archivist sheathed her athame and, with her fingertips, traced the runes within the circle in a specific rapid sequence, muttering feverishly, till the door clicked open and whined inward of its own accord.

-Jules wondered with a shudder if Loris-Beckett herself had bound the daemon that guarded it.
+Jules wondered with a shudder if Loris-Beckett herself had bound the daemon that guarded this door.
 With a commanding presence like hers, no doubt she could have been a master goetian.

 “Come,” she beckoned, proceeding within.

-Jules obeyed, starting as the door slammed shut almost indignantly behind him.
+Jules obeyed, startling as the door slammed shut almost indignantly behind him.

 “This would be your first visit to the classified section of the Archives, would it not, Philosopher?” said the Grand Archivist, in her crisp English accent.

 “Yes.”
-Jules resisted a strange compulsion to attach a ma’am to it.
+Jules resisted a strange compulsion to attach a ma’am to his reply.

-“You made mention in your message,” Loris-Beckett went on, without looking back, “of a dimension in which prima materia does not exist.”
+“You made mention in your message,” Loris-Beckett went on, without looking back at him, “of a dimension in which prima materia does not exist.”